Life unworthy of life

 The phrase "life unworthy of life" (Lebensunwertes Leben) was a Nazi designation for the segments of the populace which, according to the Nazi regime, had no right to live.
-Those individuals were targeted to be murdered by the state ("euthanized"), usually through the compulsion or deception of their caretakers.
-The term included people with serious medical problems and those considered grossly inferior according to the racial policy of Nazi Germany.
+Those individuals were targeted to be murdered by the state via involuntary euthanasia, usually through the compulsion or deception of their caretakers.
+The term included people with disabilities and later those considered grossly inferior according to the racial policy of Nazi Germany.
 This concept formed an important component of the ideology of Nazism and eventually helped lead to the Holocaust.
 It is similar to but more restrictive than the concept of Untermensch, subhumans, as not all "subhumans" were considered unworthy of life (Slavs, for instance, were deemed useful for slave labor).

-The "euthanasia" program was officially adopted in 1939 and came through the personal decision of Adolf Hitler.
-It grew in extent and scope from Aktion T4 ending officially in 1941 when public protests stopped the program, through the Action 14f13 against concentration camp inmates.
-The "euthanasia" of certain cultural and religious groups and those with physical and mental disabilities continued more discreetly until the end of World War II.
+The involuntary euthanasia program was given the name Aktion T4 and was officially adopted and put in action in 1939 through the personal decision of Adolf Hitler.
+Although the program ended officially in 1941 due to public protests, it was continued unofficially and more discreetly, and grew in extent and scope through the Aktion 14f13 program, which targeted concentration camp inmates.
+The systematic extermination of certain cultural and religious groups, as well as people with physical and mental disabilities, continued in this manner until the end of World War II.
 The methods used initially at German hospitals such as lethal injections and bottled gas poisoning were expanded to form the basis for the creation of extermination camps where cyanide gas chambers were purpose-built to facilitate the extermination of the Jews, Romani, communists, anarchists, and political dissidents.

+Historians estimate that 200,000 to 300,000 people were murdered under this program in Germany and occupied Europe.

 History

 The expression first appeared in print via the title of a 1920 book, Die Freigabe der Vernichtung Lebensunwerten Lebens (Allowing the Destruction of Life Unworthy of Life) by two professors, the jurist Karl Binding (retired from the University of Leipzig) and psychiatrist Alfred Hoche from the University of Freiburg.
-According to Hoche, some living people who were brain damaged, intellectually disabled, autistic (though not recognized as such at the time), and psychiatrically ill were "mentally dead", "human ballast" and "empty shells of human beings".
+According to Hoche, some living people who were brain damaged, intellectually disabled and psychiatrically ill were "mentally dead", "human ballast" and "empty shells of human beings".
 Hoche believed that killing such people was useful.
 Some people were simply considered disposable.
 Later the killing was extended to people considered 'racially impure' or 'racially inferior' according to Nazi thinking.

 The concept culminated in Nazi extermination camps, instituted to systematically murder those who were unworthy to live according to Nazi ideologists.
 It also justified various human experimentation and eugenics programs, as well as Nazi racial policies.